 For the majority of people, artificial intelligence won’t be here for at least the next decade, despite all the hype.
-But the truth is it has already become a necessity for many businesses who work with data and it’s been widely in use today.
+But the truth is it has already become a necessity for many businesses who work with data, or for the students, crafting a college term paper on this topic, and it’s been widely in use today.

 AI is taking the world by storm.
 If you don’t want to fall behind, here are the latest developments to keep an eye on.